fachat/csa_ultracpu/CPLD/VIDEO.md

 - Bit 5: unused - must be 0
 - Bit 6: 0= when switching char height, move vsync to keep screen centered.
 1= prevent that
 - Bit 7: 0= video enabled; 1= video disabled

+TODO: should bit 1 be replaced with R25.5 "Pixel double width"?
+It would be incompatible with the Micro-PET
+TODO: should bits 3 and 4 be replaced with R8.1/0 interlace control?

 Note that if you use 80 columns, AND double pixel rows (+interlace), you get the 80x50 character resolution.
 This mode is, however, not easily manageable by normal code in bank 0.
 In the $8xxx area the video